German as a Foreign Language (DaF)

 At the GESM we offer the German language diploma (DSD I).
 Students who complete the DSD receive receive the authorization to participate in a preparatory study college, as it is often required by German universities.

-The school has introduced the DSD II, the first exams will be taken in 2019.
+The school has introduced the DSD II, the first exams of which were taken in 2019.
 This language certificate paves the way to all universities in Germany and German-speaking countries.

 In addition, there is a close cooperation with the parental home as well as professional counsel by teachers - particularly by the DaF teachers.
 We strongly recommend additional extracurricular measures such as: